Understanding why stars get subbed in crunch time reveals how coaches think beyond points and highlights.

 - A switch-heavy defence is planned

-Even elite scorers can be defensive liabilities in certain situations.
+Even elite scorers can be defensive liabilities in likely situations.
 Coaches balance offence with defensive stability.

 Common tactics include: